greatscottgadgets/cynthion/docs/source/introduction.rst

   :width: 400
   :alt: Cynthion Right View

-- **TARGET USB-C** - USB Type-C connector for Packetry traffic capture and Facedancer device emulation.
+- **TARGET C** - USB Type-C connector for Packetry traffic capture and Facedancer device emulation.
-- **TARGET USB-A** - USB Type-A connector shared with the TARGET USB-C connector.
+- **TARGET A** - USB Type-A connector shared with the **TARGET C** connector.
-- **RESET BUTTON** - Resets Cynthion's debug micro-controller and reconfigures the FPGA from flash.
+- **RESET**    - Press this button to reset Cynthion's debug microcontroller and reconfigure the FPGA from flash.

 Front View